dhappy/yggdrasil/README.md

 * [Thirteen factions](https://docs.google.com/spreadsheets/d/1fnYEKILyb9uAjrIDOoHZm_36Kkn3AvyphXReDg-Fbk8/edit?usp=sharing) where a player can have multiple pseudo-identities within each
 * A rotating "house" corresonding to the solar calendar
 * Players control which of their aliases and contacts are accessible to others
-* Points are bitcoin
-* At the end of a round, the points are pooled, divided into 14 (potentially proportional) parts, and everyone gets one with an additional for the leader
 * [Black Rock City](http://alexlod.com/wp-content/uploads/2011/09/brc.jpeg) is overlaid with [a map designating differential authority](http://dhappy.github.io/yggdrasil/)
 * Modeling of the activities and participants to [optimize for satisfaction](http://hoenir.himinbi.org/2014/04/rationale-for-the-department-of-happiness/)